National Register of Historic Places in Sacramento County

 Adapted from the NRHP nomination submitted in 1976.

 After World War II, most of the magnificent homes in this neighborhood were razed and replaced with banal government office buildings.
 The Heilbron House was one of the few to escape the bulldozers.
 When we photographed the building in January 2009, it was surrounded by parking lots and contained a few offices for employees of the California Department of Parks and Recreation.

 The neighborhood was being redeveloped as the West End Office Complex, and the Heilbron House will likely be spared once again.
-The California Department of General Services is evaluating alternative proposals to renovate the house where it stands or to move it to a more sympathetic location.
+The California Department of General Services was evaluating alternative proposals to renovate the house where it stands or to move it to a more sympathetic location.